1919 World Series

-Kid Gleason lifted Williams for pinch hitter Eddie Murphy in the eighth, and Erskine Mayer, who had pitched for Pat Moran's Phillies in the 1915 World Series, was brought in to pitch the ninth; he allowed Roush to a score another run for the Reds, after having reached on an error by Eddie Collins.
-In the mean-time, Eller was pitching very well; in fact in the second and third innings, he struck out the six White Sox batters he faced, ending the game with nine strikeouts and a three-hit shutout, the Reds' second in a row.
+Kid Gleason lifted Williams in favor of pinch hitter Eddie Murphy in the 8th, and Erskine Mayer, who had pitched for Pat Moran's Phillies in the 1915 World Series, was brought in to pitch the 9th; he allowed Roush to a score another run for the Reds, after having reached on an error by Eddie Collins.
+In the mean-time, Eller was pitching very well; in fact in the 2nd and 3rd innings, he struck out the six White Sox batters he faced, ending the game with nine strikeouts and a three-hit shutout, the Reds' second in a row.
 Under the World Series format prevailing from 1905 to 1918, the Reds would have been proclaimed World Champions there and then.
 Under the Series newly-expanded format, they were one game away from the World Championship.

 Game Six: October 7

 |W: Dickie Kerr (2-0) L: Jimmy Ring (1-1)|

 - attendance: 32,006